 In addition to your offer of a place on the MathSys programme you may have been offered a CDT studentship if you meet the eligibility and selection criteria.
 These can be located here.
 If this is the case, you will have received a separate letter from our Admissions Tutors setting out the details of the offer of funding and a timescale for acceptance of the offer.

 I now hold an unconditional offer for the MathSys programme, what are the next steps?

-The Postgraduate Admissions Service will send you communications via e-mail and you will be able to access the offer-holders portal for further information too, for example, guidance on applying for university accommodation, on-line enrolment prior to arrival and immigration requirements, if appropriate.
+The Postgraduate Admissions Service will send you communications via email and you will be able to access the offer-holders portal for further information.
+We also encourage you to read our Information for New Students.

 Where can I find guidance on enrolment and practical information?

 We would suggest you look at the University's Welcome pages in the first instance.
 Please note that the MathSys CDT Welcome Week programme, which will be emailed to you in September, takes precedence over the Welcome Week activities organised by the university.

 Where can I find guidance on academic preparation for the MSc in Mathematics of Systems?

 You will already have looked at the course structure prior to applying and may wish to revisit these pages in advance of starting on the programme.
 The mandatory taught core modules will not vary significantly from year to year.
 On each of the module pages you can access the module resources such as the syllabus, reading lists, and notes.
 You may wish to look at these resources if you would like to do some reading in advance of starting on the course.
 We will also contact you in the summer with some general background reading recommendations.